hellloxiaotian/hellloxiaotian.github.io/index.md

 <br/>

 ## Recruitment (招生)
-- **2021-07:** Recruiting excellent master students for 2022, RA students and undergraduates joins my group.
+- **2021-07:** Recruiting excellent master students for 2022, RA students and undergraduates joins my group, which is a joint guidance by the CityU, Harbin Institute of Technology, Center South University and Northwestern Polytechnical University.
 Also, my email is chunweitian@163.com.

 ## News (新闻)
 - **2021-07:** Codes of [DudeNet](https://github.com/hellloxiaotian/DudeNet) and [ACNet](https://github.com/hellloxiaotian/ACNet) are released by the [GitHub](https://github.com/hellloxiaotian).